Jennet2009/S.Paradise/README.md

 -  Hi, I’m @Jennet
-- 👀 I’m interested in
+- 👀 I’m interested in fullstack developing
 - 🌱 I’m currently learning html,css,java script
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact:
+-     I love learning computer lang...
 <!---
-Jennet2009/Jennet2009 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Jennet Saparova/Jennet Saparova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->